mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/dataobjectset.md

 ## Grouping

 You can group a set by a specific column.
-Consider using [SQLQuery](SQLQuery) with a //GROUP BY// statement for enhanced performance.
+Consider using [SQLQuery](SQLQuery) with a *GROUP BY* statement for enhanced performance.
 `$groupedSet = $mySet->groupBy('Lastname');`{php}

 ## Sorting